Chinese jump rope: Moves, patterns, and chants

 The game begins with choosing the jump pattern to follow and with the holders holding the rubberband around their ankles.
 There are many jump patterns and most are accompanied by a song.
-This is sometimes called the "first level".
+This is sometimes called the "first-level".
 The jumper tries to complete the chosen pattern.
 If the moves are completed successfully, then the rope is moved farther up and the series is repeated.
 When the rope gets too high for a normal person to jump over it, the player then kneels and uses his or her hands instead.
 Some people just stop the game at this point, as the game is much easier when using hands.
 If the jumper makes a mistake, players rotate their positions and the next player becomes the jumper.
-Once the player is finished, that person switches with one of the other people, and so on much, until everyone has been able to play.
+Once the player is finished, that person switches with one of the other people, and so on, until everyone has been able to play.

 The moves involve jumping and repositioning the feet in some manner.
 Some of the more common moves are jumping so that both feet land outside the rope, both are inside the rope, one is inside and one is outside, or both are on top of the rope.
 These moves are called "out" (it may be thought of as "straddling".), "in", "side", and "on" respectively, which the two other participants chant as the player executes them.
 Some other, less common, moves involve manipulating the rope.
 A "pull" is when the jumper carries a side of the rope with one's foot or feet, generally crossing it over the other side.
 Crossing the ropes with one's legs in between them is "diamonds".
 One of these moves, called "scissors", is executed by starting with both feet outside the rope and then crossing the legs, with the ropes in tow, so that a formation resembling a pair of scissors is formed.
 The pattern "Chinese" features:

 There are many variations of the game that are played.
-Sometimes the rope is criss-crossed so that it makes an X, and the player must move his or her feet into different sections of the X in some pattern.
+Sometimes the rope is crisscrossed so that it makes an X, and the player must move his or her feet into different sections of the X in some pattern.
 Instead of simply raising the rope, some players create a procession of "levels", similar to a video game, that the player must complete before winning the game.
 When a player returns to jumping, they continue the game from the last uncompleted level.
 The player that first completes the levels (usually five to nine, up to neck height) wins the game.
-These levels often have specific names, such as the "roller coaster," which is a criss-crossed rope that is higher at one end than the other.
+These levels often have specific names, such as the "roller coaster," which is a crisscrossed rope that is higher at one end than the other.
 There is a pattern known as "American" and one known as "the Name Game".